 The FASB clarified the accounting for income taxes by prescribing the minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 The guidance utilizes a two-step approach for evaluating tax positions.
 Recognition (step one) occurs when a company concludes that a tax position, based solely on its technical merits, is more likely than not to be sustained upon examination.
 Measurement (step two) is only addressed if step one has been satisfied (i.e., the position is more likely than not to be sustained).
-Under step two, the tax benefit is measured as the largest amount of benefit (determined on a cumulative probability basis) that is more likely than not to be sustained on its technical merits on a more-likely than not basis.
+Under step two, the tax benefit is measured as the largest amount of benefit (determined on a cumulative probability basis) that is more likely than not to be realized upon ultimate settlement.
+We currently do not have any uncertain tax positions that would not be sustained on its technical merits on a more-likely than not basis.